Horizyn77/Horizyn77/README.md

 ### Hi there 👋

 I'm Hidaayat, a Full Stack Web Developer who is passionate about learning and web development.
-I attended a coding bootcamp in Cape Town in 2023 called Project codeX.
+I attended a coding bootcamp in Cape Town in 2023 at Project codeX.
 There I built a solid foundation in software developemnt and gained an extensive list of skills including problem solving, thinking like a programmer, collaboration and agile methodologies.
 I love learning about new technologies and stimulating my mind trying to understand coding concepts.

 <h2 align="center">Technologies I'm proficient in:</h2>